ukenovalex/ukenovalex/README.md

 Hi!
-I'm a Full-stack developer.
+I'm a Android developer.